 Naturally Sweet, Undeniably Good

 First, we need to show them that the natural sources of sweetness are as good or even better as processed sweets.
-Amanda Storey, Assistant VP of Community Health & Wellness at the United Way of Central Alabama, recalls one visit to Jones Valley Urban Farm in downtown Birmingham.
+Amanda Storey, former Assistant VP of Community Health & Wellness at the United Way of Central Alabama, recalls one visit to Jones Valley Urban Farm in downtown Birmingham.
 “A kid walked up to me and said, ‘This carrot tastes like candy!’
 He had never had a carrot from the ground—only from the grocery store,” she says.
 “He loved the carrot, and he went on and on.
 When you can eat a fruit or veggie that is ripe and fresh, the natural sugars stand out, and it just tastes better!”

 The child who pulled a carrot from the soil, washed it, and bit off a mouthful enjoyed the freshest, sweetest carrot available.
 The same goes for strawberries, tomatoes, and other fruits and vegetables—the fresher, the sweeter.
 Generally, fruits and vegetables that are transported or stored are not as sweet as those picked in their prime and eaten immediately.
 Either they were picked prior to ripening so they never acquired the sugars from their mother plant, or they were shipped, stored, or both, declining in sweetness and nutrients over time.
 That’s why “garden fresh” is not just a marketing phrase.
 It is the key to great taste.